lingtalfi/Kwin/README.md

 History Log
 =============

+- 1.0.7 -- 2021-05-31

+    - Removing trailing plus in lpi-deps file (to work with Light_PlanetInstaller:2.0.0 api

 - 1.0.6 -- 2021-05-31

     - update KwinParser, add more verbose debug messages.
 Fix KiwnParser triggering error when more than one kwin definition is parsed.